References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Related Work

-\paragraph{Metrics Meta-Evaluation.} Meta-evaluation of summarization metrics typically focuses on the extent to which they can be used as a proxy for human evaluation. \citet{reiter-belz-2009-investigation} examined the validity of automatic scores for NLG tasks, while \citet{rankel-etal-2013-decade} focused on ROUGE and its correlation with human judgments. \citet{peyrard-2019-studying} showed that metrics with reasonable correlation on lower-quality outputs tend to diverge when output quality increases. \citet{caglayan-etal-2020-curious} demonstrated various idiosyncrasies of automatic evaluation metrics, noting that high correlation with human judgments is not sufficient to characterize their reliability. \citet{fabbri-etal-2021-summeval} performed a large-scale meta-evaluation of summarization metrics, and found that most metrics have low correlation with human judgments on \textit{coherence}, while \textit{relevance} is weakly or moderately correlated.
+\paragraph{Metrics Meta-Evaluation.} Meta-evaluation of summarization metrics typically focuses on the extent to which they can be used as a proxy for human evaluation. \citet{reiter-belz-2009-investigation} examined the validity of automatic scores for NLG tasks, while \citet{rankel-etal-2013-decade} focused on ROUGE and its correlation with humans. \citet{peyrard-2019-studying} showed that metrics with reasonable correlation on lower-quality outputs tend to diverge when output quality increases. \citet{caglayan-etal-2020-curious} demonstrated the idiosyncrasies of automatic evaluation metrics, noting that high correlation with human judgments is not sufficient to characterize their reliability. \citet{fabbri-etal-2021-summeval} performed a large-scale meta-evaluation of summarization metrics, and found that most metrics have low correlation with human judgments on \textit{coherence}, while \textit{relevance} is weakly or moderately correlated. \citet{mondshine-etal-2025-beyond-n} performed a meta-analysis of reference-based, reference-free, and LLM-based summarization metrics focusing on eight languages from four typological families, showing low correlation.
+They also observed that off-the-shelf LLMs as judges still lag behind other metrics.

 While most existing research focused on correlation to human scores, \citet{tang-etal-2024-metrics} addressed the challenge of evaluation when a limited number of references is available.
 They proposed leveraging LLMs to diversify the references, expanding the evaluation coverage and improving the correlation with humans.
 Their results show that increasing the number of references significantly enhances the reliability of existing evaluation metrics in terms of correlation.
 However, since LLM outputs tend to show less variability and follow distinct patterns compared to human-produced content \cite{giulianelli-etal-2023-comes, guo2024benchmarkinglinguisticdiversitylarge, shurofry2024growingtailincreasingoutput, doi:10.1073/pnas.2422455122}, relying on them to replace human references might introduce biases.
+Beyond summarization, evaluation of reference variability has also been conducted in tasks such as machine translation \citep{castilho-2020-page, popovic-2021-agree, wu2025multiplereferencesmeaningfulvariations} and image captioning \citep{yi-etal-2020-improving}.